kadykov/natural-sticky/README.md

 2. **Document flow calculations**: When switching from sticky to relative positioning, we must preserve the element's visual position in the document
 3. **Natural position tracking**: We need to track where the element would naturally appear in the document flow vs. where it currently appears after applying offsets

-### Scroll Speed Prediction
+### Scroll Speed Prediction with snapEagerness

-Both implementations use intelligent scroll speed prediction to eliminate visual artifacts during transitions:
+Both implementations use intelligent scroll speed prediction with configurable eagerness to eliminate visual artifacts during transitions:

 **The Problem**: Traditional implementations often show visual gaps when switching from relative to sticky positioning.
 For example, if a user scrolls up at 10 pixels per event and the element is at -1px, by the next frame it would be at +9px, creating a visible gap at the top.

-**The Solution**: We predict where the element will be on the next scroll event using the formula:
+**The Solution**: We predict where the element will be on the next scroll event using the formula with configurable snapEagerness:

-- **Top elements**: `elementRect.top - (currentScrollY - lastScrollY) >= 0`
+- **Top elements**: `elementRect.top - snapEagerness * (currentScrollY - lastScrollY) >= 0`
-- **Bottom elements**: `elementRect.bottom - (currentScrollY - lastScrollY) <= window.innerHeight`
+- **Bottom elements**: `elementRect.bottom - snapEagerness * (currentScrollY - lastScrollY) <= window.innerHeight`

+**How snapEagerness affects prediction**:

+- `snapEagerness: 0.0` - No prediction, pure position-based transitions
+- `snapEagerness: 1.0` - One scroll step prediction (default balanced behavior)
+- `snapEagerness: 2.0` - Two scroll steps prediction (more aggressive)
+- `snapEagerness: 3.0+` - Multi-step prediction (magnetic effect)

-This allows us to switch to sticky positioning preemptively, ensuring seamless transitions without visual gaps regardless of scroll speed or browser timing differences.
+This allows us to switch to sticky positioning with the desired level of anticipation, ensuring seamless transitions that match your application's needs - from pure natural movement to completely gap-free behavior.

 ### Build and Test